atomist/org-visualizer/README.md

 ## Running

-To visualize your org:
+To visualize your GitHub or local repositories:

 1. Clone and build this project
 2. Set up the required PostgreSQL database
-3. Run the `org-visualizer`
+3. Start the `org-visualizer` software delivery machine
-4. Run analysis on your repositories
+4. Run analysis on your repositories via the Atomist CLI
 5. Hit the web interface at [http://localhost:2866](http://localhost:2866)
 6. If you have more ideas, add code to study more aspects of your projects